NHSDigital/nia-patient-switching-standard-adaptor/test-suite/non-functional-tests/test-scenario-2/README.md

 ### Prerequisites

 You will need to provide the certificate and key required to connect to the inbound service.
-* Copy the certificate and key files into the /testPlans/certs folder named 'client.crt' and 'client.key' respectively.
+* Copy the certificate and key files into the /certs folder named 'client.crt' and 'client.key' respectively..
 * Ensure that variables in the .env file have been set correctly

 ### Running Tests